torisan-unya/Agora-Supercluster/README.md

 Authored by Torisan Unya (Independent Researcher, ORCID: [0009-0004-7067-9765](https://orcid.org/0009-0004-7067-9765)).
 All content is under CC BY-SA 4.0, promoting open adaptation.

 ### Vision and Purpose
 Agora-Supercluster positions humans as the central "sun" in AI collaborations, with AI in supportive orbits.
-It tackles HAC challenges via metrics (e.g., X-CII), governance, and applications in finance, policy, and creativity.
+It addresses HAC challenges through metrics (e.g., X-CII), governance, and applications in finance, policy, and creativity.
 Projects leverage simulations for validation, blending conceptual fiction with real-world analogs.

 Ideal for researchers, policymakers, writers, and explorers.